codewitch-honey-crisis/alarm_panel/README.md

 # alarm_panel

-Alarm Panel is a fire alarm system control panel and fire alarm driver for a ESP32 based M5 Stack Core2 and a slave Arduino AtMega 2560 or ESP32 device.
+Alarm Panel is a fire alarm system control panel and fire alarm driver simulator.
 It was made to simulate a commercial fire alarm system, for a friend's kid.

 it demonstrates